DMV Has Transitioned to Mailing Driver Licenses, ID Cards

 their license in the mail.
 It also will have a new design.

-To increase the security of customer identities, DMV and AAA transitioned in June 2017 from issuing cards in their offices to printing and mailing them from a secure facility.
+To increase the security of customer identities, DMV transitioned in June 2017 from issuing cards in their offices to printing and mailing them from a secure facility.
 This new approach aims to prevent identity theft and fraud.
 If your renewal occurs after this transition, you will keep your expiring card and will receive a temporary one.
 DMV will soon be sending to customers with expiring license and ID cards a renewal notice with this information.

 The New Process